Shambhala Teachings

 The Dignities of Outrageous and Inscrutable

-These fruitional dignities refer to the extraordinary skill of an accopmplished warrior, as well as aspects of our practice as warriors-in-training.
+These dignities refer to the extraordinary skill of an accomplished warrior, as well as aspects of our practice as warriors-in-training.
 No longer afraid of making mistakes, the unconventional and visionary perspective of the outrageous warrior combines with the skill of spontaneous inscrutability to create benefit for others on a large scale.
 Although, in their full manifestation, these dignities do describe the qualities of master warriors, they also present vision, clues, and practices for student warriors on the path, such as we are.

 Golden Key